ALLY Price Tops $0.0055 on Top Exchanges (ALY)

 ALLY Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as ALLY directly using U.S. dollars.
-Investors seeking to acquire ALLY should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy ALLY using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as ALLY directly using US dollars.
+Investors seeking to acquire ALLY should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy ALLY using one of the aforementioned exchanges.

 Receive News & Updates for ALLY Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ALLY and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.